scribe-org/Scribe-iOS/README.md

   - This would allow users to do certain actions like selecting just participles or the full conjugation with helper verbs

-- Adding settings to choose which Scribe functionality is available or order commands when the `Scribe key` is pressed [(see issue)]()
+- Adding settings to choose which Scribe functionality is available or order how commands are displayed when the `Scribe key` is pressed [(see issue)]()

 - Change the select noun and preposition annotation features to not require a the `Scribe key` to be pressed (potentially) [(see issue)]()